wp-plugins/easy-testimonials/readme.txt

 5. This is the Testimonial Cycle Widget.

 == Changelog ==

+= 1.5.5 -
+* Feature: Adds ability to display either the Excerpt or the Full Content of the Testimonial.
+* Update: Addresses compatibility issues with the slider on several different Themes by moving Javascript to Footer.
+* Pro Version Fix: Address bug with front-end testimonial submission.

 = 1.5.4.1 =
 * Update: set height of sidebar testimonial cycle container to match height of content inside.